Noviern/x2/docs/reference/objects/ListCtrl.md

 (method) ListCtrl:Select(itemIdx: number)
 ```
 > Selects the item at the specified index in the ListCtrl.
+> Both the over image and selected image have to be defined.
 >
 > @*param* `itemIdx` — The row index of the item to select. (min: `0`)